-The college has no formal reserves policy but recognises the importance of reserves in the financial stability of the College, and ensures that there are adequate reserves to support the College's core activities and to meet the long-term cyclical needs of capital investment and any other unforeseen contingencies.
-The College Income and Expenditure reserve stands at (£1,214,000) (2018/19 £17,227,000) due to the increase in the LGPS pension deficit.
+The college has no formal reserves policy but recognises the importance of reserves in the financial stability of the College and ensures that there are adequate reserves to support the

+College's core activities and to meet the long-term cyclical needs of capital investment and any other unforeseen contingencies.
+The College Income and Expenditure reserve stands at £8,186,000 (2019/20 (£1,214,000)) due to the reduction in the LGPS pension deficit.